Art-Sells/Arells/README.md

 # [Arells](https://arells.com)

-A belief that investments should never lose value.
+Arells is on a mission to ensure investments never lose value.

-This belief uses a ledger that shows investments never losing value.
+This mission is powered by a ledger that shows investments never losing value.

 Powered by **[Vavity](https://github.com/Art-Sells/Vavity)**